 Snow King’s King Tubes offers snow tubing via three groomed lanes; the first is a super smooth slope down a huge hill, while the third gets more bumpy!
 Families can race, or hook their tubes together, and a pulley system totes them up the hill!

-National Museum of Wildlife Art (Hotel Prices & Photos)
+National Museum of Wildlife Art (Nearby Hotels)

 This beautiful stone structure sets on a mountainside hill, and has a fantastic view of the National Elk Refuge.
 Various styles of art such as paintings and sculptures fill the intertwining rooms, and can help kids and adults delve further into the wildlife culture of Jackson Hole.

-Million Dollar Cowboy Bar (Hotel Prices & Photos)
+Million Dollar Cowboy Bar (Nearby Hotels)

 Whether you just stroll by, or actually go in and sit on their saddle bar stools, taking a peak into this western bar will take you back to the days where cowboys would tie up their ponies for a quick drink at the saloon.